 Top of the page

 A stool analysis is a series of tests done on a sample of stool (feces).
-It can help find digestion problems.
-These can include infection and nutrition problems.
+It can find problems with the digestive tract.
+These health problems can include infection, poor nutrient absorption, or cancer.

 In children, stool analysis is done to find diseases of the digestive tract.
 It's also done to find out what may be causing symptoms like diarrhea, gas, nausea, vomiting, and belly pain with fever.